Digital Signature Algorithms

 - Integrity - Detecting if the message has been altered since signing

 io.vault supports two primary digital signature algorithms: the Elliptic Curve Digital Signature Algorithm (ECDSA) and the Edwards-curve Digital Signature Algorithm (EdDSA).
-Let's explore each in more depth.
+Let's explore in more depth.

 Elliptic Curve Digital Signature Algorithm (ECDSA)